 Despite such kind of websites don’t need as many text pages as other websites, they still need them.
 To progress in search engines ranks and be noticed by audience, you can’t avoid these expenses.
 There are two different ways of effective money funding:

-- Short but good SEO-optimized text to each product, will provide the top position in search for highly conversive search request.
+- A short but good SEO-optimized text to each product will provide the top position in search for highly conversive search request.

 Both strategies may be used at the same time, but they may hurt your budget.

-A good copywriter text with good SEO average would cost you from $50 to $500 each.
-The price depends on how many words it includes, and others in addition.
+A good copywriter text with good SEO would cost you from $50 to $500 each.
+The price depends on the quantity of words it includes, as well as some other factors.

 Marketing and Time